forta-network/docs/docs/help.md

 # Getting Help

-If you have a question that you want to ask or just want to say hello, please reach us on our [Discord channel](https://discord.gg/DUju5Dh4J9).
+For any questions or feedback you may have, you can find us in the [Forta Discord server](https://discord.gg/DUju5Dh4J9).